Protecting Intellectual Property in Your Brand

 The most commonly known marks are the word marks, marks that consist of terms or characters and most commonly reflect the product’s brand name.
 It is the brand a consumer would ask for at a restaurant, supermarket or liquor store.
 For example, the words ASUNTO DE VINO represent a brand and function as a trademark.
 Word marks can be and are protectable trademarks, even if in a foreign language.

-(above is an example ONLY not a real trade marked slogan)
+(above is an example ONLY not a real trademarked slogan)

 In addition to word marks, symbols such as logos, designs or images can function as trademarks.
-For the ASUNTO DE VINO label, the design element of the image of a grape picker functions as a mark This design element could be protected by itself and may be used with or without the brand name of the wine.
+For the ASUNTO DE VINO label, the design elements of the image of a grape picker functions as a mark This design element could be protected by itself and may be used with or without the brand name of the wine.

 In addition to word marks, a slogan or tagline may also be protectable as a trademark.
 The sub-brand or slogan “AN AFFAIR WITH WINE” also found on the ASUNTO DE VINO label is protectable as a mark.
 Thus, one wine label can contain several protectable trademarks.